Daweet/Daweet.github.io/_posts/2020-05-12-Gravity-Train.md

 \label{eq:four}.
 \end{aligned}
 \end{equation}
-You already might have noticed that Eq.~(\ref{eq:four}) has the same form as Hooke's law, with $k=mg/R_e$.
-According to Hooke's law the force required to either extend or compress a spring by some distance $r$ scales linearly with respect to that distance, $$F=-kr$$.
+You already might have noticed that Eq.~(\ref{eq:four}) has the same form as Hooke's law, with $$k=mg/R_e$$.
+According to Hooke's law the force required to either extend or compress a spring by some distance $$r$$ scales linearly with respect to that distance, $$F=-kr$$.
 This implies that once you set foot on that train at the entry, you will oscillate back and forth through the center of the Earth, that means unless you grab onto something upon arrival at your destination you will be sent back again and so on forth.

 This realization, about oscillation, lends itself to help us calculate the time it takes for a round trip, because it means we can rewrite our equation as
 \begin{equation}